Form: Palm tree.

 Toxic / Danger: No. Possible small spines on leaf stalks.

 Cultivation and Uses

 Drought tolerant: Yes.

-Water after becoming established: Depending on temperature, once a week for temperatures
+Water after becoming established: Water deeply once or twice month, especially for

-Soil: Very well drained, tolerant of soil types otherwise, but very alkaline
+Soil: Very well drained, tolerant of soil types otherwise, ph 6.1-9.0 (slightly

 Prune: Dead fronds tend to drop off on their own.

-Litter: Low, except infrequent frond and yearly fruit drop.
+Litter: Low, except infrequent frond and yearly wet fruit drop.